 The refund is based on the full course fee, not the deposit, e.g., 10% of the total course fee is charged (not refundable) in the first two weeks of classes.
 (Please allow at least three weeks for processing of refunds.)

-See the Registration Timetable for specific dates for each semester.
+See Dates and deadlines for specific dates for each semester.

 Where there are extenuating circumstances beyond one's control, exceptions to the refund policy may be permitted.
 Apply in writing to the Registrar.

 Failure to meet financial obligations will result in denial of UFV services such as statements of grades, transcripts, and use of libraries and computer resources.
 Students may be withdrawn from all of their classes.
 Penalties may be applied if obligations are not met by the deadlines.
-See the semester Registration Timetable for fee payment deadlines.
+See Dates and deadlines for fee payment deadlines.